Why visit Agadir, Morocco

 When you think of Morocco, you automatically think of Marrakech, yet the city of Agadir is a destination in its own right, thanks to year-round sunshine and it’s numerous attractions.

 Flights from the UK are direct, which means little, or no, transfer – a huge advantage.
 EasyJet fly from Gatwick to Agadir twice a week in the summer.
-The cost of travelling can be cut further by pre-booking airport extras – not only saving all-important pennies, but stress and time too.
-Airport Parking is one extra that many don’t travel without and once you’ve tried it you see why.
+The cost of travelling can be cut further by pre-booking airport parking – not only saving all-important pennies, but stress and time too.

 Having been destroyed by an earthquake in 1960 Agadir has rebuilt itself as a modern city which sits on the Atlantic coast at the foot of the Atlas mountains.
 There are many cafes, museums and parks to visit and even top quality golf courses to practice your swing on.